-England defied by classy Khawaja century
+Wasteful England defied by classy Khawaja century

 Broad's dismissal of Warner was almost comical in its inevitability, followed by wild celebrations at the Labuschagne dismissal next ball.
 The Edgbaston roar returned when Stokes got Smith and for Moeen's important interventions.

 But on such a placid surface, and with Khawaja fronting the Australian resistance, England needed to take all of their chances.
-The three misses - there was also an edge between Bairstow and slip Joe Root late on - could yet prove to be hugely costly.
+The four mistakes - there was also an edge between Bairstow and slip Joe Root in the dying moments - could yet prove to be hugely costly.

 Magnificent innings from Usman in challenging circumstances.
 England bowled poorly and the fielding was sloppy, too many catches dropped.
 Not enough sustained pressure and petulant behaviour from Broad, arguing with the umpire, not a good look.
 England seemed clueless in the last session.